eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- value is not accessible by users or applications
-	- value is not comprised/combined/composed of values from different domains, and cannot be decomposed into constituents, and not a synthesis of application data in the database.
+	- value is not comprised/combined/composed of values from different domains, and cannot be decomposed into constituents, and not a synthesis/derivation of application data in the database.
 	- a surrogate key can be used as a primary key
++ The surrogate key can exist as a separate from other database/system generated values, such as universally unique identifier (UUID) and globally unique identifier (GUID) \cite{WikipediaContributors2018a13,WikipediaContributors2018a14}.
++ Surrogate keys are typically sequential numbers
+	\cite{WikipediaContributors2018a13}.
++ By designing the surrogate key to be independent from all fields of the database, changes in the data values or design of the database would not affect the value of the surrogate key
+	\cite{WikipediaContributors2018a13};
+	such designs of the database facilitate software development using agile development processes and ensure that the surrogate keys remain unique \cite{WikipediaContributors2018a13}.

-In a temporal database, each row has a primary key and the
+In a temporal database, each row has a natural/business key and the
+	surrogate key, so that the former has a mapping to an unique entity in modeled world and the latter has a mapping to a unique row in the database \cite{WikipediaContributors2018a13}.